mtiller/ModelicaBook/text/source/components/components/component_models.rst

 ++++++++++

-The other advantage of acausal modeling is the amount of automatic "accounting" performed with acausal modeling.
+The other advantage of acausal modeling is the amount of automatic "accounting" performed with it.
 To understand exactly what accounting is performed, let's consider the following rotational ``connector`` definitions from the Modelica Standard Library: